OvRcode/ovrride/wp-content/plugins/woocommerce-exporter/readme.txt

 9. Drag-and-drop export fields to your preferred ordering, sorting is saved between screen refreshes.

 == Changelog ==

+= 1.8.3 =
+* Added: Notice when fatal error is encountered from memory/timeout
+* Fixed: Default to Attribute Name if Label is empty
+* Fixed: Export Product Attributes in Product export
+* Added: Support for custom Attributes in Product export
+* Added: Default Attributes to Product export
+* Fixed: Attribute taxonomy missing from Order Items: Product Variation in WC 2.2+
+* Added: Support for Ship to Multiple Address for Order export
+* Fixed: Variables not being included in Product export when filtering by Categories/Tags/Brands/Vendors
+* Added: Delete All archives button to Archives screen

 = 1.8.2 =
 * Added: Order support for Extra Product Options